kuzudb/kuzu-blog/src/content/post/2024-04-05-rdf-shacl-and-kuzu.md

 tags: ["rdf", "shacl", "rdflib"]
 ---

-The Resource Description Framework (RDF) model, along with property graphs, is one of the most common graph data models used in practice.
+The Resource Description Framework (RDF) model, along with property graphs, is one of the most popular graph data models used in practice[^1].
 In this post, we will explore how you can work with RDF data in Kùzu using [RDFLib](https://rdflib.readthedocs.io/en/stable/) and [pySHACL](https://github.com/RDFLib/pySHACL).
 We will demonstrate how to load this data into Kùzu, write SHACL shape constraints to validate the data, and use Kùzu Explorer to visualize the resulting RDF graph.

 ## Basics of RDF

-RDF is a simple and flexible data model[^1], where the data and schema are defined in the form of `<subject, predicate, object>` triples.
-A collection of these triples forms a knowledge graph.
-Due to the standards around RDF, such as RDFS and OWL, it is also a
-*knowledge representation system* that gives clear meaning to certain vocabulary in triples, especially the predicates/verbs.
-RDF has its historical roots in
-Semantic Web, which itself has roots in good old-fashioned symbolic AI/knowledge representation and reasoning (KRR).

-The main pros of RDF are: (i) modeling complex, irregular domains; (ii) seamless schema and data querying; (iii) data integration without transformations; and (iv) automatic logical inference/reasoning[^2].
-On the other hand, the main cons of building large RDF databases
-are: (i) performance and scalability; (ii) verbosity; and (iii) inherent challenges of modeling complex domains, such as ensuring logical consistency in the database.

-Kùzu's [docs](https://docs.kuzudb.com/rdf-graphs/rdf-basics/) and our earlier blog post[^1] on RDF provide a much more detailed explanation on the terminology and where RDF graphs are useful, but for the purposes of this post, a brief summary is provided in the table below:
+Our [earlier blog post](../in-praise-of-rdf) on RDF and Kùzu's [docs](https://docs.kuzudb.com/rdf-graphs/rdf-basics/) provide a much more detailed explanation on RDF and when it is useful, but for the purposes of this post, a brief summary of the terminology is provided in the table below:

 | Term | Description |
 | --- | --- |